ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/anova/homogeneity-tests/

  - The variances of the two groups should be equal.
 This assumption can be tested using tests such as Levene's test
  - For the PlantGrowth dataset, we need to ensure that the variances of the plant weights across the different treatment groups are equal.
-If the variances are not equal, the results of the t-test may not be valid.
+If the variances are not equal, the t-test results may not be valid.

  c. __Independence:__

  https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/independence-statistics/

- - The observations within each group should be independent of each other
+ -The observations within each group should be independent of each other.
- - In the PlantGrowth dataset, this means that the weight of one plant should not influence the weight of another plant within the same treatment group.
-This assumption is crucial to ensure that the results of the t-test are valid.
+ - In the PlantGrowth dataset, one plant's weight should not influence another plant's weight when it is within the same group.
+This assumption is crucial to ensure that the t-test results are valid.

  d. __Random sampling:__

  https://www.statology.org/t-test-assumptions/

  - Both samples should be obtained using a random sampling method.
- - For the PlantGrowth dataset, this means that the plants should have been randomly assigned to the different treatment groups.
-Random sampling helps to ensure that the samples are representative of the population and that the results of the t-test are generalizable.
+ - For the PlantGrowth dataset, the plants should have been randomly assigned to the different treatment groups.
+Random sampling helps ensure that the samples are representative of the population and that the t-test results are generalisable.
  -  By ensuring that these assumptions are met, we can confidently perform t-tests on the PlantGrowth dataset to determine if there are significant differences in plant weights between the treatment groups.
-It is important to note however, that if one or more of these assumptions are violated, then the results of the two sample t-test may be unreliable or even misleading.
+It is important to note however, that if one or more of these assumptions are violated, then the results of the two-sample t-test may be unreliable or even misleading.

  ## T-Test performed

  A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).
-Values were extracted from running the following code:
+Values were extracted by running the following code:

  ```<python>
  # Filter the dataset to include only trt1 and trt2 groups